-Rublev beats Rune in final-set tie-break
+Djokovic races past De Minaur & sets up Rublev tie

 |Coverage: Commentary every day from 07:00 GMT on BBC Radio 5 Sports Extra 'Tennis Breakfast' live from Melbourne, with selected live text commentaries and match reports on the BBC Sport website & app

-Fifth seed Andrey Rublev saved two match points and recovered from 5-0 down in a final-set tie-break to beat Holger Rune and reach the quarter-finals of the Australian Open.
+Rublev, seeded fifth, saved two match points - and fought back from 5-0 down in a final-set tie-break - to beat Danish teenager Holger Rune.

+Later on Monday, the 25-year-old discovered he would face Djokovic after the former world number one had too much quality for 22nd seed De Minaur.

+On the prospect of facing Djokovic, Rublev joked: "No-one wants to face Novak, I want to be in the other half of the draw."

-Danish ninth seed Rune served for the match at 5-3 in the final set and then had two match points on Rublev's serve when 6-5 up.
+Rune served for the match at 5-3 in the final set and then had two match points on Rublev's serve when 6-5 up.

 The Russian ultimately got over the line with a fortunate net-cord winner.

-"It's not a rollercoaster, it's like they put a gun to your head.
+"It's not a rollercoaster.
 A rollercoaster is easier," said Rublev after his win.

 "I was 5-2 down in the fifth set, 6-5 two match points and then 5-0 in a super tie-break.
 This is the first ever time I win a match like this.